destaMo/Scrum-Notes/content/web_development/skills/persistance/basics.md

 7. How do `LIMIT` and `OFFSET` work?
 8. How to sort data?
 9. Give an example of a query that uses `GROUP BY` and `HAVING`.
+10. How would you define No-SQL?
+11. Describe key-value store of your choice.
+- Provide some use-cases of key-value stores.